-- 8.1 When undertaking an assessment of the service and cut out (sole use equipment) for thermal capacity, no diversity factor shall be applied. - 8.2 When undertaking an assessment of the network capacity (transformers and mains conductors) for thermal capacity, the diversity factor as detailed within Standard Technique: SD5A shall be applied.
-This is currently set at a 50%. - 8.3 Customer load management schemes for LCT will be accepted if the principles of Standard Technique: SD1E (ENA ER G100) are followed; - Hard wired e.g. RS485 cable - Fail safe in the event of a component or signalling failure the system will revert to a pre-determine safe level of import capacity - Output of component reaction time < 10 seconds (G100 requires 5s) - System compliance with ENA EREC P28 e.g. ≤ 3% voltage change during operation
+- 8.1 When undertaking an assessment of the service and cut out (sole use equipment) for thermal capacity, no diversity factor shall be applied. - When undertaking an assessment of the network capacity (transformers and mains conductors) for thermal capacity, the diversity factor as detailed within Standard Technique: SD5A shall be applied.
+The diversity factor for EV charging is 50%. - 8.3 Customer load management schemes for LCT will be accepted if the principles of Standard Technique: SD1E (ENA ER G100) are followed; - Hard wired e.g. RS485 cable - Fail safe in the event of a component or signalling failure the system will revert to a pre-determine safe level of import capacity - Output of component reaction time ≤ 10 seconds (G100 requires 5s) - System compliance with ENA EREC P28 e.g. ≤ 3% voltage change during operation